-As a pharmacy owner I congratulate the government on their introduction of the Pharmacy Business Ownership Bill 2023 into the Queensland Parliament.
-I would like to take this opportunity to express my concerns on the current version of the bill, which I believe still requires some further work to better regulate the pharmacy industry and prioritise the interest of the patients.
+As the owner of a Queensland pharmacy, I commend the government on their introduction of the Pharmacy Business Ownership Bill into Parliament.
+I would like to take this opportunity to express and raise some concerns I have with the bill in its current form.
+I strongly believe the bill, as it stands requires further work to prioritise the interest of the patients and better regulate the pharmacy industry.

-Currently, the definition of a core pharmacy service is not in line with the progression of the industry and does not encompass all aspects of a pharmacist's role within a community pharmacy.
+The current definition of a core pharmacy service is not in line with the evolution of the industry and does not encompass all aspects of a pharmacist's role within a community pharmacy.
 The current definition allows for non-pharmacist entities to exert control over many pharmacy services offered for the provision of optimal care to patients.
-As a pharmacist, I go above and beyond in all aspects of the care and support I provide to my patients which is a vital component of high-level healthcare which community pharmacies have and will continue to provide to the public.
 If left unchanged, these services will be left outside of the regulatory control of the Bill.
-The definition needs to be broadened from 'core pharmacy services' to 'pharmacy services', and include: dispensing, supplying, prescribing, selling, administering, repackaging, compounding, possessing, and disposing of medicines.
+The definition needs to be broadened from 'core pharmacy services' to 'pharmacy services', and should include dispensing, supplying, prescribing, selling, administering, repackaging, compounding, possessing, and disposing of medicines.
 It also needs to include the provision of clinical service or advice (either at or from a licensed premises or through digital platforms) provided in the course of practice by a pharmacist or a person who holds themselves out, or is held out by another, as a pharmacist.